Pregnancy Tips for First-Time Moms

 Go to your prenatal visits

 100% you need to be getting your prenatal care.
 There is so much that can happen at any point in your pregnancy and having regular check-ins is super important for your health and the health of your baby.
-Your health care providers will likely do urine testing each visit and then a serious of different tests throughout your pregnancy.
+Your health care providers will likely do urine testing each visit and then a series of different tests throughout your pregnancy.

 Skip the alcohol